Folderr/Folderr/Paths.md

 ### DELETE /api/account

-Delete your Evolve-X account and any data related to it.
+Delete your Folderr-X account and any data related to it.

 Authentication: 2